-- What are the situations they've drawn? - Who are the people in the picture? - What are the feelings they are trying to convey? - What colours are used and why did they choose them?
+- What are the situations they've drawn?

+- Who are the people in the picture?

+- What are the feelings they are trying to convey?

 Early warning signs

 Talking to children about body signals and early warning signs is important to helping them identify moments when they feel unsafe.
 Physical indications of early warning signs can include: